Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 + Deep Feature Synthesis (DFS)
 + Feature primitives

+### Entities and Entitysets
+An entity is simply a table or in Pandas, a dataframe.
+The observations are in the rows and the features in the columns.
+An entity in featuretools must have a unique index where none of the elements are duplicated.
+Currently, only app, bureau, and previous have unique indices (SK_ID_CURR, SK_ID_BUREAU, and SK_ID_PREV respectively).
+For the other dataframes, we must pass in make_index = True and then specify the name of the index.
+Entities can also have time indices where each entry is identified by a unique time.
+(There are not datetimes in any of the data, but there are relative times, given in months or days, that we could consider treating as time variables).

+An EntitySet is a collection of tables and the relationships between them.
+This can be thought of a data structute with its own methods and attributes.
+Using an EntitySet allows us to group together multiple tables and manipulate them much quicker than individual tables.

+### Deep Feature Synthesis
+Deep Feature Synthesis (DFS) is the process featuretools uses to make new features.
+DFS stacks feature primitives to form features with a "depth" equal to the number of primitives.
+For example, if we take the maximum value of a client's previous loans (say MAX(previous.loan_amount)), that is a "deep feature" with a depth of 1.
+To create a feature with a depth of two, we could stack primitives by taking the maximum value of a client's average montly payments per previous loan (such as MAX(previous(MEAN(installments.payment)))).
+The original paper on automated feature engineering using deep feature synthesis is worth a read.

+To perform DFS in featuretools, we use the dfs function passing it an entityset, the target_entity (where we want to make the features), the agg_primitives to use, the trans_primitives to use and the max_depth of the features.
+Here we will use the default aggregation and transformation primitives, a max depth of 2, and calculate primitives for the app entity.
+Because this process is computationally expensive, we can run the function using features_only = True to return only a list of the features and not calculate the features themselves.
+This can be useful to look at the resulting features before starting an extended computation.

+### Feature Primitives¶
+A feature primitive is an operation applied to a table or a set of tables to create a feature.
+These represent simple calculations, many of which we already use in manual feature engineering, that can be stacked on top of each other to create complex features.
+Feature primitives fall into two categories:

+Aggregation: function that groups together child datapoints for each parent and then calculates a statistic such as mean, min, max, or standard deviation.
+An example is calculating the maximum previous loan amount for each client.
+An aggregation works across multiple tables using relationships between tables.
+Transformation: an operation applied to one or more columns in a single table.
+An example would be taking the absolute value of a column, or finding the difference between two columns in one table.

 A Pandas DataFrame can be thought of as being represented by an Entity.
 An EntitySet is a group of various entities.
 The core of Featuretools is Deep Feature Synthesis (DFS), which is actually a Feature Engineering method.
 It makes it possible to build new features out of both single and multiple DataFrames.
 By using Feature primitives on the Entity-relationships in an EntitySet, DFS creates features.
 These primitives are frequently used to manually generate features.
 The original “mean” function, for instance, would determine the mean of a variable at the aggregate level.